Robert Simpson (meteorologist)

-Robert Homer Simpson (November 19, 1912 – December 18, 2014) was an American meteorologist, hurricane specialist, first director of the National Hurricane Research Project (NHRP) from 1955 to 1959, and a former director (1967–1974) of the National Hurricane Center (NHC).
+Robert H. Simpson (November 19, 1912 – December 18, 2014) was an American meteorologist, hurricane specialist, first director of the National Hurricane Research Project (NHRP) from 1955 to 1959, and a former director (1967–1974) of the National Hurricane Center (NHC).
 He was the co-developer of the Saffir–Simpson Hurricane Scale with Herbert Saffir.
 His wife was Joanne Simpson.

 Early life

-Born in Corpus Christi, Texas, Robert Simpson survived the devastating landfall of the 1919 Florida Keys hurricane at age six; one of his family members drowned.
-Simpson graduated with honors from the Corpus Christi high school in 1929.
+Simpson was born in Corpus Christi, Texas, on November 19, 1912, to Clyde Simpson, a ranching equipment merchant, and Annie Laurie Simpson (née Rainey), a pianist.
+He survived the devastating landfall of the 1919 Florida Keys hurricane at age six; one of his family members drowned.
+Simpson graduated with honors from Corpus Christi High School in 1929.
+He initially pursued a career in architecture and briefly worked as an apprentice architect for a housing developer in San Antonio, but the onset of the Great Depression soon brought an end to that pursuit.
 Fascinated by the weather, he went on to get a Bachelor of Science degree in physics from Southwestern University in 1933, and a Master of Science degree in physics from Emory University in 1935.
 Finding no work as a physicist during the Great Depression, he taught music in Texas high schools.

 Early career

 On April 16, 1940, he was hired by the United States Weather Bureau.
 First assigned as a junior observer of meteorology at Brownsville, Texas, he was then temporarily assigned to Swan Island.
-After the Pearl Harbor attack, he was promoted to forecaster at the New Orleans office.
+After the Pearl Harbor attack, he was promoted to forecaster at the New Orleans Weather Bureau office.
 As part of a United States Weather Bureau scholarship, he did graduate work at the University of Chicago in 1943 and 1944.
 After a stint as a hurricane forecaster in Miami under Grady Norton, he was assigned to help create the Army Air Force weather school in Panama.
 There he had his first flight into a tropical cyclone.
 After the war, he persuaded Air Force Hurricane Hunters to allow him to fly along on what he called 'piggy back missions', where he would take scientific observations using the primitive instruments.

-Following VJ day and the dissolution of the weather school, Simpson returned to Miami.
-He was then assigned to Weather Bureau headquarters, working directly for Dr. Francis Reichelderfer.
+Following V-J Day and the dissolution of the weather school, Simpson returned to Miami.
+He was then assigned to Weather Bureau headquarters in Washington, D.C., working directly for Dr. Francis Reichelderfer.
 In 1949 Reichelderfer assigned Simpson to Hawaii to be in charge of consolidating the Weather Bureau's Pacific operations.
 There he founded a weather observation station on Mauna Loa, studied Kona lows, and flew a research mission into Typhoon Marge aboard a specifically equipped Air Force weather plane.
 He continually urged Weather Bureau management to fund modest levels of hurricane research, but budgets during the early 1950s didn't allow this.
 Then the devastating 1954 Atlantic hurricane season changed the minds of several New England congressmen, and a special appropriation was passed to improve the Weather Bureau's hurricane warning system.
-Reichelderfer appointed Bob Simpson to head up the National Hurricane Research Project in 1955.
+Reichelderfer appointed Simpson to head up the National Hurricane Research Project (NHRP) in 1955.